Skip to Main Content

-Being prepared for disasters is everyone’s job, including YOU.
-Be creative as you prepare your family to be 2 Weeks Ready.
-Together, we can build a disaster resilient Washington
+Being prepared for disasters is everyone’s job, including YOURS.
+Learn more about how to prepare yourself, your household and your neighbors to be 2 Weeks Ready.

 Watch Videos